 Our PE Team is known for their professionalism, sporting expertise, experience, and qualifications within Physical Education.
-The Jersey Sport School PE Programme Team includes, pictured from left to right below: Rob Armstrong (D’Auvergne School), Sam Lee (St Saviours School), Chris Riley (Schools Officer) Harry Lloyd (Trinity School and Grouville School), Antony Harkin (Grands Vaux) and Ben Tait (Springfield School & Samares School).
+The Jersey Sport School PE Programme Team includes, pictured from left to right below: Rob Armstrong (D’Auvergne School), Sam Lee (St Saviours School), Chris Riley (Schools Officer) Harry Lloyd (Trinity School and Grouville School), Antony Harkin (Grands Vaux) and Dylan Buesnel (Springfield School & Samares School).

 Outside of delivering our PE, you may recognise our team from leading and delivering our multi-sport holiday camps.

 Each year, Jersey Sport conducts Physical Literacy Testing within the eight schools to help identify where physical activity needs to be increased amongst our young people.
 The testing includes Aerobic 20m Pacer test, Illinois Agility test, Anaerobic 70m Sprint test, Stork Balance test, Sit and Reach Flexibility test, Power, Strength and Hand-eye Co-ordination tests.